skrish-n/TaboolaAssessment/README.md

 Question 1:
 File: QuestionOne.java

 This contains the solution to question 1.
+The program uses standard input to receive the input and the output is printed on the standard output.
 The program handles basic error handling.
 The program can convert the input to any integer within 32-bit integer range.

 Question 2:
 File: QuestionTwo.java

 This contains the solution to question 2.
+The program uses standard input to receive the input and the output is printed on the standard output.

 Question 3:
 File: QuestionThree-Sql.txt